muh-imran/muh-imran.github.io/_pages/work.md

 I am currently supervising Caroline Sandsbråten's master thesis.

 # Other
-I will be arranging [the isogeny-club](https://the-isogeny-club.github.io/) together with Krijn Reijnders.
+I will be arranging [the isogeny club](https://the-isogeny-club.github.io/) together with Krijn Reijnders.

 I was part of the organization committee for [Eurocrypt 2022](https://eurocrypt.iacr.org/2022/) which was hosted in Trondheim.